adossantos-jr/spatial-fishing-risk-mapper/README.md

-## Spatial vulnerable species ratio
+## Mapping high-risk fishing areas through species vulnerability
 This is an R routine built for quickly mapping high-risk fishing areas based on the ratio of vulnerable species caught in fishing points.
 This approach was originally intended for spatializing vulnerability in highly rich multispecies coastal fisheries using Productivity-Susceptibility Analysis (PSA) as a base for vulnerability categories.
 However, this routine can be applied to any type of fishery, and using any kind of vulnerability classification for species (such as IUCN Red List categories).

 ### How to use
 This routine is built in the R language.
-To use it, you must download and install the latest version of R at https://www.r-project.org/, and the latest version of the RStudio integrated development environment (IDE) at https://posit.co/download/rstudio-desktop/.
-You can then open the script (spatial_vulnerable_species_ratio.R) in RStudio.
+To use it, you must download and install the latest version of [R](https://www.r-project.org/), and the latest version of the [RStudio integrated development environment (IDE)](https://posit.co/download/rstudio-desktop/).
+You can then open the script (`spatial_vulnerable_species_ratio.R`) in RStudio.

 #### Importing your data
 ##### Setting your working directory